LibertyDSNP/spec/pages/Identity/Registry.md

      *
      * MUST reject if the handle is already in use
      * MUST emit DSNPRegistryUpdate
-     * MUST confirm contract at address implements `IDelegation` via an EIP 165 `supportsInterface` call.
-     */
-    function register(address addr, string handle) external returns (uint64);
+     * MUST check that addr implements IDelegation interface */ function register(address addr, string handle) external returns (uint64);